GASCUK/OpenStreetMap-ArcGIS/README.md

 ## Troubleshooting

-See [TROUBLESHOOTING.md](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/TROUBLESHOOTING.md) for information on potential issues that may come up with the process and information on how to resolve them.
+See [TROUBLESHOOTING.md](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/TROUBLESHOOTING.md) for information on issues that may come up with the process and information on how to resolve them.

 ## Maintainers